dnsimple/dnsimple-support/content/articles/cancel-subscription.markdown

 ---
-title: Unsubscribe
+title: Unsubscribe from your DNSimple plan
 excerpt: How to cancel the recurring subscription for a DNSimple account.
 categories:
 - Account
 ---

-# Unsubscribe
+# Unsubscribe from your DNSimple plan

-After you unsubscribe, we'll no longer charge you a monthly/yearly fee, and your domains will no longer resolve with us.
+After you unsubscribe from you DNSimple plan, we'll no longer charge you a monthly/yearly fee, and your domains will no longer resolve with us.
 You may resubscribe at any time, and your domains will resolve again.

 <info>
 All your domains and records will remain in your account.